spham395/04-Logic-Pseudocode_IDEs/01_pseudocode/03_Structure_Checkpoints.md

 # Checkpoint
-4.1 What is a control structure?
+4.1 What is a control structure? logical, makes sense, organized

-4.2 What is a decision structure?
+4.2 What is a decision structure? set structure with options

-4.3What is a single alternative decision structure?
+4.3What is a single alternative decision structure? one continuous path, set
 4.4 What is a Boolean expression?
+  True of False

-4.5 What types of relationships between values can you test with relational operators?
+4.5 What types of relationships between values can you test with relational operators? greater, less, equal, not equal, greater or equal, less or equal

-4.6 Write a pseudocode If-Then statement that assigns 0 to x if y is equal to 20.
+4.6 Write a pseudocode If-Then statement that assigns 0 to x if y is equal to 20. if y == 20 then
+   set x = 0
+  endif
 4.7 Write a pseudocode If-Then statement that assigns 0.2 to commission if sales is greater than or equal to 10,000.
+  if sales >= 10000 then
+    set comm = 0.2
+  endif
 4.8 How does a dual alternative decision structure work?

-4.9 What statement do you use in pseudocode to write a dual alternative decision structure?
+4.9 What statement do you use in pseudocode to write a dual alternative decision structure? if-else
 4.10 When you write an If-Then-Else statement, under what circumstances do the statements that appear between Else and End If execute?
+  when condition is false
 4.11 If the following pseudocode were an actual program, what would it display?
 ```
 If "z" < "a" Then